Ragione di adoprar sicuramente l'Arme, si da offesa come da difesa

 The main teachings of the book were that weapons of the same length are used similarly, the thrust is preferred to all other attacks, as well as specifics on how to thrust and handle specific weapons.

 Introduction

-Digrassi wrote at a time of transition from heavier swords to longer lighter swords such as the rapier.
+Di Grassi wrote at a time of transition from heavier swords to longer lighter swords such as the rapier.
 The illustrated posture and footwork style is erect, front facing, with feet close together; similar to modern Kendo footwork but unlike that advocated by some 17th-century authors of the subsequent generation.

 Weapons of the same length are used similarly

 Swords and spears, when used to fight at close quarters, both work on the same principles.
 They are bladed weapons, with handles of varying lengths.
 What is important to keep in mind when using these is their length.
 There are three lengths, which determine how they are held and used: short, medium and long.
 Short, like a single-handed sword, means about half the height of the user.
 Medium, like a two-handed sword or a short spear, means about the height of the user.
 Long, like a pike, means significantly taller than the user.